dmitrypol/dmitrypol.github.io/_posts/2015-09-10-rails_admin.markdown

 #### Create custom pages

-In app/views/rails_admin/main create files such as root.html.haml and collection.html.haml.
+All you have to do is in app/views/rails_admin/main create files such as root.html.haml and collection.html.haml (named after your custom actions).
 They will load when you click appropriate links.

 These pages can be used to display high level reports or upload data into the system (just put a form_tag pointing to appropriate controller endpoint).
-Just think of them as regular Rails pages but the controller code is in the custom_actions.rb.
+Think of them as regular Rails pages but the controller code is in the custom_actions.rb.

 #### Useful links